pnp/pnpjs/docs/news/2020-year-in-review.md

 # 2020 Year End Report

-Welcome to our first year in review for PnPjs.
+Welcome to our first year in review report for PnPjs.
 This year has marked usage milestones, seen more contributors than ever, and expanded the core maintainers team.
-But none of this would be possible without everyone's support, and participation - so we start by saying Thank You!
-We deeply appreciate everyone that has helped us grow and improve the library over the last year.
+But none of this would be possible without everyones support and participation - so we start by saying Thank You!
+We deeply appreciate everyone that has used, helped us grow, and improved the library over the last year.

-This year we introduced MSAL clients for node and client side, improved our testing/local development plumbing, and updated the libraries to work with the node 15 module resolution rules.
+This year we introduced MSAL clients for node and browser, improved our testing/local development plumbing, and updated the libraries to work with the node 15 module resolution rules.

 We fixed 43 reported bugs, answered 131 questions, and made 55 suggested enhancements to the library - all driven by feedback from users and the community.